PostHog/posthog-js/README.md

 ## Developing together with another project

 Install pnpm to link a local version of `posthog-js` in another JS project: `npm install -g pnpm`

-#### Run this to link the local version
+### Run this to link the local version

+We have 2 options for linking this project to your local version: via [pnpm link](https://docs.npmjs.com/cli/v8/commands/npm-link) or via [local paths](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#local-paths)

+#### local paths (preferred)

+- from whichever repo needs to require `posthog-js`, go to the `package.json` of that file, and replace the `posthog-js` dependency version number with `file:<relative_or_absolute_path_to_local_module>`
+- e.g. from the `package.json` within `posthog`, replace `"posthog-js": "1.131.4"` with `"posthog-js": "file:../posthog-js"`

+Then, once this link has been created, any time you need to make a change to `posthog-js`, you can run `pnpm build` from the `posthog-js` root and the changes will appear in the other repo.

+#### pnpm link

 - In the `posthog-js` directory: `pnpm link --global`
 - (for `posthog` this means: `pnpm link --global posthog-js && pnpm i && pnpm copy-scripts`)
-- You can then remove the link with `pnpm link --global posthog-js
+- You can then remove the link by, e.g., running `pnpm link --global posthog-js` from within `posthog`

 ## Releasing a new version